sitaramc/gitolite-doc/docs/conf.md

 ## what does a rule look like?

-You've seen some simple rules so far, for example in the [basic administration](basic-admin) page.
+You've seen some simple rules so far, for example in the [basic administration](basic-admin.md) page.
 Here's a slightly more complex one, just for illustration.

 ```gitolite